MicrosoftDocs/azure-security-docs/articles/key-vault/general/azure-policy.md

 #### Certificate Authority

-Audit or enforce the selection of a specific certificate authority to issue your certificates either relying on one of Azure Key Vault's integrated certificate authorities (Digicert or GlobalSign), or a non-integrated certificate authority of your preference.
+Audit or enforce the selection of a specific certificate authority to issue your certificates either relying on one of Azure Key Vault's integrated certificate authorities (Digicert or GlobalSign), or a nonintegrated certificate authority of your preference.
 You can also audit or deny the creation of self-signed certificates.

 | Policy | Effects |
 |--|--|
 | [Certificates should be issued by the specified integrated certificate authority](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F8e826246-c976-48f6-b03e-619bb92b3d82) | Audit (_Default_), Deny, Disabled
-| [Certificates should be issued by the specified non-integrated certificate authority](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2Fa22f4a40-01d3-4c7d-8071-da157eeff341) | Audit (_Default_), Deny, Disabled
+| [Certificates should be issued by the specified nonintegrated certificate authority](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2Fa22f4a40-01d3-4c7d-8071-da157eeff341) | Audit (_Default_), Deny, Disabled

 #### Certificate Attributes

 Restrict the type of your key vault's certificates to be RSA, ECC, or HSM-backed.
 If you use elliptic curve cryptography or ECC certificates, you can customize and select curve names such as P-256, P-256K, P-384, and P-521.
-If you use RSA certificates, you can choose a minimum key size for your certificates to be 2048 bits, 3072 bits, or 4096 bits.
+If you use RSA certificates, you can choose a minimum key size for your certificates to be 2,048 bits, 3,072 bits, or 4,096 bits.

 | Policy | Effects |
 |--|--|